AdamAlberty/AdamAlberty/readme.md

 # Hello, I'm Adam
 I'm an aspiring web developer who focuses mainly on frontend.
 I'm currently graduating high school.
-I plan on pursuing **computer science** in the university.
+I plan on pursuing **computer science** at university.
 - You can follow me on Twitter: **@AdamAlberty**